daniel5151/blog/content/post/automating-ac-nyc.md

 <!--more-->

-## Setting the stage
+## 🗽 Setting the stage

-In April 2025, I (finally!) moved to New York City.
+In April 2025, I moved to New York City.
 After a brief apartment hunt, I managed to find a place I'm pretty happy with: the location is convenient, the building is fairly modern, and best of all - my rent is stabilized and _way_ below market value (woo!).
 There's not much to complain about!

 ...well, except for the AC situation.